Assesa44/Phase1_project/README.md

 # AIRCRAFT PURCHASE RECOMMENDATIONS

 ## Project overview
-The primary aim of this project is to come up with a system that accurately classifies whether an aircraft is high-risk or low-risk based on the model and brand's history of accidents and incidents.
+The primary aim of this project is to come up with a system that accurately classifies whether an aircraft is high-risk or low-risk based on the model and brand's history of accidents and incidents as documented in [kaggle](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses).
 This project will help come up with actionable insights that will accurately advise and guide the head of the new aviation division to make accurate and data-driven decisions on the purchase and operation of airplanes for commercial and private enterprises as the company ventures into this new business endeavor.

 ### Project links